threekeytherapy/threekeytherapy.com/_projects/bodytherapy.md

 This helps to create balance in your nervous system, open up the breathing, and activate flow in the body's energy system.

-When there is flow and movement, the body's own self-healing processes are automatically set in motion
+When there is flow and movement, the body's own self-healing processes are automatically set in motion.

 > How can it help you?